Gabriele Segre

 Who is your best teacher?

-What has life taught you?
+What did life teach you?

 Job Offer